odk-x/docs/src/services-managing.rst

 Managing Device Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-:menuselection:`Settings --> Prefrences`
+:menuselection:`Settings --> Manage ability to change Device Settings`

   .. image:: /img/services-managing/services-admin-device.*
     :alt: Services Admin Device Settings
     :class: device-screen-vertical

-  - :menuselection:`Default Locale` - specifies your preferred localization.
-By default this is set to US English.
-If you provide translations for your Data Management Application, this is where to enable them.
   - :menuselection:`Text Font Size` - if checked the text font size will be locked.
-  - :menuselection:`Show Splash Screen` - if checked the splash screen image and enable/disable flag will be locked.
+  - :menuselection:`Change Splash Screen settings` - if checked the splash screen image and enable/disable flag will be locked.
-  - :menuselection:`Selected Splash Image` - holds the image that will be displayed in the splash screen.
-By default this is an ODK-X logo, but can be set to your organization's own logo or another image.

 .. _services-locking-admin-settings:

 Locking Administrator Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you have finished configuring the administrator settings, back out of the menu.
+When you have finished configuring the administrator settings, click on :menuselection:`Exit admin mode`.
 You will then see the normal settings menu, but with all appropriate settings locked.
 To modify these locked settings, follow the instructions for :ref:`services-access-admin-settings` and repeat the process.

 .. _services-managing-reset-config: